yaokai-liu/xRe/README.md

 ### xRe Attributes

-xRe structures can have some extern attributes, them are parts of xRe grammar.
+xRe structures can have some extern attributes, them are parts of xRe grammar. xRe attributes tell parser and match programming how to process the suffixed structure.
 XRe attributes was lead by `~`, bracketed with `<` and `>` and normally separated by `;`.

 xRe attributes determinate some special behaviors of parsing and matching.